fengrujie0721/D3-challenge/README.md

 Create a scatter plot between two of the data variables such as Healthcare vs. Poverty or Smokers vs. Age.

+Include state abbreviations in the circles.

+Create and situate your axes and labels to the left and bottom of the chart.

 ![image](https://user-images.githubusercontent.com/79819331/124316741-11edfa80-db44-11eb-8955-60474248c622.png)

 Healthcare vs. Poverty